 Tips: There are airport shuttle buses from every exit of Nanyuan Airport as well, with prices ranging from 15 to 24 RMB.
 Airport shuttle buses usually leave every 30 minutes, around the time when a flight arrives at the airport.

-3. Beijing Daxing International Airport, the third airport, is being constructed and is scheduled to be completed in 2019.
-It will replace Nanyuan Airport.
+3. Beijing Daxing International Airport (PKX), the third airport, has been officially open since September 25, 2019.
+It will completely replace Nanyuan Airport.

 As the capital of China, Beijing has an advanced train system.
 There are four commonly used train stations in the downtown area: Beijing Railway Station, Beijing West Railway Station, Beijing South Railway Station and Beijing North Railway Station.
 These railway stations offer cheap, safe and convenient trips, including domestic and international train routes.

 Located in Dongcheng District, Beijing Railway Station is one of the busiest railway stations of China.
 In recent years, the international train route from Beijing to Paris in France is more and more popular among travelers throughout the world.
 The train from Beijing (China) to Moscow (Russia) plays an irreplaceable role in the whole journey.
 Besides, there are international trains to Pyongyang (North Korea) and Ulan Bator (Mongolia) from Beijing Railway Station.

 Beijing West Railway Station is the only railway station in Beijing that is eligible for overseas travelers to apply for the 144-hour visa-free transit.

 Beijing owns dozens of long-distance bus stations.
 The city-buses can reach everywhere in Beijing.
 Generally, public buses run from 5:30 to 23:00 every day, but times may vary for different routes.
 The ticket is usually 1 RMB for a bus without air conditioning and 2 RMB for an air-conditioned bus.
 But during rush hour, when people come and go to work, buses can get crammed.